lchastain/MemoryBank/src/main/resources/help/markdown/Data Locations.md

 ---
 Location of available icon selections presented by the IconFileChooser -
 When running via the IDE:
 [your development folder]/src/main/resources/icons/
 When running via a jar file:
 [system temp directory]/membankResources/icons/

-Location of the icon when displayed on either a notegroup line or on the MonthView -
-Regardless of the application run environment, the getResource method is used and the icon will come from the filesystem under src/main/resources when run via the ide, or from the jar's embedded resources when run via a jar file.
+Location of the icon when displayed on either a notegroup line or on the MonthView - the getResource method is used and the icon will come from the filesystem under src/main/resources when run via the ide, or from the jar's embedded resources when run via a jar file.

 When a graphic needs to come from the images (vs the icons), the accesses and paths are the same as they are leading up to the icons, but under the 'images' directory.

 ---
 Help files location when running via the IDE:
-[your development folder]/src/main/resources/help
+[your development folder]/src/main/resources/help/markdown

 Help files location when running via a jar file:
-[system temp directory]/membankResources/help
+[system temp directory]/membankResources/help/markdown